PathwayCommons/guide/_workflows/pathway_enrichment/get_data.md

 The GDC portal makes available files of RNA sequencing count data ('Gene Count' also referred to as 'HT-Seq Counts') along with normalized gene level quantification in Fragments Per Kilobase of transcript per Million mapped reads (FPKM).
 To facilitate cross-sample comparison and differential expression analysis, the GDC also provides Upper Quartile normalized FPKM (FPKM-UQ) values and raw mapping count (Figure 3B).

 When describing the method for obtaining RNA-seq data from GDC, we use as a concrete example the TCGA effort to characterize high-grade serous ovarian carcinomas (HGS-OvCa).
 A brief description of the study follows.

 ### The TCGA-OV project

-Nearly 70% of deaths from ovarian cancer are attributed to high-grade serous ovarian cancer (HGS-OvCa) (Vaughan 2011).
+Nearly 70% of deaths from ovarian cancer are attributed to HGS-OvCa (Vaughan 2011).
 Therapy and survival rates for ovarian cancers in general have not appreciably changed over the last 40 years:  HGS-OvCa are treated with aggressive surgery and taxane-platinum therapy.
 Approximately a quarter of naive patients will relapse within a year with 80-90% showing resistance to therapy.
 The five-year survival rate remains poor at only 31%.

 It is now appreciated that ovarian cancers arise in varying anatomical locations and possess modest similarity to one another with regards to epidemiology and molecular alterations.
 In particular, a substantial proportion of HGS-OvCa are believed to arise in the distal fallopian tubes (Figure 4).